-Ed Ellis rejoins the Razorbacks after spending the previous four seasons at Georgia as the senior associate director of strength and conditioning.
+Ed Ellis begins his second year at Arkansas, rejoining the Razorbacks after working as the senior associate director of strength and conditioning at Georgia for four years.

 In May of 2003, Ellis was awarded the highest honor in his field of expertise when he was certified as a master strength and conditioning coach (MSCC).
 The title of master strength and conditioning coach represents professionalism, knowledge, experience, expertise as well as longevity in the field.
 He is also CPR/AED certified.
 He serves on the Board of Directors for the CSCCA.